Alternative-Fueled Vehicles Proceedings

 - Phase 4 Scoping Memo and Ruling (3/25/13)

-- D.13-06-014 Decision temporarily extending the Common Treatment for Excess Plug-In Vehicle Charging Costs
+- D.13-06-014 Decision extending until 2016 the Common Treatment for Excess Plug-In Vehicle Charging Costs and continuing Load Research Reports

 - D.13-11-002 Modifying the requirements for the development of the Submetering Protocol.